Porch Pick Up: Meaning, How It Works & Safety Tips (2026)

 Pros:

-Completely Contactless: No need for face to face interaction, which is a big plus for health and safety.
+- Completely Contactless: No need for face to face interaction, which is a big plus for health and safety.

-No Shipping Costs: The seller saves on postage and packing materials, and the buyer avoids shipping fees.
+- No Shipping Costs: The seller saves on postage and packing materials, and the buyer avoids shipping fees.

 Cons:

-Security Risks: Sharing your address and leaving items unattended is less secure than a public meetup.
+- Security Risks: Sharing your address and leaving items unattended is less secure than a public meetup.

 In April 2020, Shopify introduced a Local Pickup feature that merchants can enable at checkout.
 This allows local customers to bypass shipping fees and collect their order directly from you.
+Marketplaces like Etsy also offer similar local pickup options.

-When a customer selects this option, Shopify shows them your pickup address and instructions.
+When a customer selects this option, the platform shows them your pickup address and instructions.
 If you run your business from home and prefer not to show your full address publicly, a common workaround is to set a general location (like your city) and then email the customer the specific address after they complete their purchase.

 Frequently Asked Questions about Porch Pick Up